What is a Bad Beat in Poker

 Bad Beat Poker Example

-You have pocket aces that means the best starting hand.
+You have pocket aces, which means the best starting hand.
 There is only one opponent in the pot with a pair of nines.
-A-Q-9 are dealt on the flop and your opponent goes all-in.
+A-Q-9 are dealt on the flop, and your opponent goes all-in.
 You decide to call because you have the best possible hand.
-However, nine appears on the turn and you don't get your ace on the river.
+However, nine appears on the turn, and you don't get your ace on the river.
 As a result, you lost to four of a kind combination.
+This isn't incorrect play; this is variance.

-Certainly, it is possible to lose with any combination (apart from royal flush) and there are enough poker bad beat stories that stick in memory.
-Even famous professional players encounter bad beat situations and the video below confirm this.
+Certainly, it is possible to lose with any combination (apart from a royal flush hand), and there are enough poker bad beat stories that stick in memory.
+Even famous professional players encounter bad beat situations - no one is immune to this sort of suffering.

 In poker bad beats are accompanied by losing huge pots and leaving the tournament.
-Moreover, a stressful situation after it can even provoke tilt.
+Moreover, a stressful situation after it can even provoke tilting.

 How to Cope with This Loss